New York State Blind Annuity Program

-To apply, download and fill out a Blind Annuity Application, and mail the completed application to the Division of Veterans’ Affairs (address is listed on the application form):
+To apply, download and fill out a Blind Annuity Application (please be sure to include Veteran's military discharge paperwork), and mail the completed application to the Division of Veterans’ Affairs (address is listed on the application form):

 If you wish to have the monthly payments deposited directly in your bank account rather than having the checks mailed to you, you must complete and return a Direct Deposit form (available at this link: http://www.osc.state.ny.us/epay/ac3243s_fe.pdf).

 If you would like to learn more about the benefits and services you may be eligible for as a Veteran, servicemember, or as a family member of a Veteran or servicemember, please call the New York State Division of Veterans’ Affairs Help Line at 1.888.838.7697 (VETSNYS), where you may also schedule an appointment with one of our Veterans Benefits Advisors.